 The perfect balance of lupin seed, Aloe Vera and tightening plant cell structures, deliver a beautiful toning effect for youthful, firm skin

 Method of use: Smooth a small amount gently over cleansed face and neck.
 Leave the mask to tighten and tone for up to 10 minutes, then rinse, tone and moisturise for illuminous skin

 Radiance-boosting rose water, Golden Kelp and Vitamin E come together to impart even skin tone, radiance and intense moisturisation

 Method of use: Pump twice into the palms of the hands and rub together.
 Apply with palms to the face and neck after completing a cleanse and tone.
 Leave to fully absorb for several minutes before applying make-up to Bright and Radiant Illuminous skin.

-Formulated to combat the effects of ageing, this beautifully intense day cream gives skin a smooth and nourished appearance.
-With precious oils of regenerating lavender flower and anti-ageing palmarosa to promote healthy, radiant skin.
+Formulated to combat the effects of aging, this beautifully intense day cream gives skin a smooth and nourished appearance.
+With precious oils of regenerating lavender flower and anti-aging palmarosa to promote healthy, radiant skin.

 Method of use: Apply a small amount to your face and neck after completing your cleanse and tone, to hydrate your skin for an Illuminous day